 Parterre with two different varieties of ornamental kale/herebydesign.net

-The tall, frilly purple and green varieties and the broadleaf Osaka make a contrasting statement in large containers.
-In this planter box, the trailing ends of bright green lysimachia soften the mix.
+In large containers, tall, frilly purple and green varieties like the broadleaf Osaka can create a strong contrast with other, smaller plants.
+Below, the trailing ends of bright green lysimachia add drama to the composition.

 The Impatient Gardener/Pinterest

 In this small container, I’ve combined ornamental ‘cabbage’ with violas and Swedish ivy.
-The greenish-purple kale complements the colors of the dusty red pot.
+I chose the greenish-purple kale to complement the colors of the dusty red pot.

 Fall container with ornamental kale/herebydesign

-In this formal urn, I played up the drama using tall grasses as a centerpiece.
-Then I added different varieties of red and green flowering kale, purple violas and mahogany-toned potato vine to create a warm-toned composition.
+In this formal urn, I’ve used tall grass as the ‘thriller’.
+The ‘fillers’ and ‘spillers’ consist of different varieties of red and green flowering kale, purple violas and mahogany-toned potato vine.
+The effect is a lush, warm-toned composition.

 Fall container with grasses, flowering kale and potato vine/herebydesign

-In this fall garden, the deep purple Redbor pairs beautifully with salmon chrysanthemums and straw-colored grasses.
-The maiden grasses’s creamy plumes add a delicate touch.
+In this fall garden, the deep purple Redbor sets up a gorgeous color contrast with salmon chrysanthemums and straw-colored grasses.
+The maiden grasses’ creamy plumes add a nice textural touch to the composition.

 Finally, when combining flowering kales with other plants, think about varying the foliage.
 Here, purple fountain grass and lime green potato vine provide color.
 And the frilly purple variety lends contrast.

 Photo Credit/Three Dogs In A Garden

 Ready to get started?
 Check out your local nursery for the newest ornamental kale varieties.
 And don’t be afraid to combine them with other cool-season companions like evergreen branches, dried flower heads, catkins and berries.
 These fillers will add interest to your containers and keep the show going well into fall.